akskskkdoene-lab/News/README.md

 ## ⚠️ Important Notes

+* This repository **does NOT store player inventories, personal data, or progression data**

+* No sensitive or private player information is kept here

+* Only **server configuration, variables, and moderation-related data** are stored

 * Do **not** edit files unless you understand their purpose

 * Changes may affect live servers immediately

 * Unauthorized modifications may result in access restrictions

 ---